bkAnton/diy-smarthome/README.md

-# A Smarthome project with a Buttondevice and PC connection
+# A Smarthome project with a Button-device and PC connection